awwx/ar/readme.md

+Under development, all it does currently is run tests against what's been implemented so far.
+You won't get any output unless a test fails.

 To run:

     mzscheme ar.ss

 Note that you don't use the "-f" option like you would with Arc 3.1.

-All this work in progress does so far is run tests, so you won't get any output unless a test fails.

 Changes
 -------